sambacha/jsonlint/README.md

 ### Performance

-This is a part of an output from the [parser benchmark], when parsing a 4.2 KB formatted string ([package.json](./package.json)) with Node.js 10.15.3:
+This is a part of an output from the [parser benchmark], when parsing a 4.2 KB formatted string ([package.json](./package.json)) with Node.js 12.14.0:

-    the built-in parser x 68,212 ops/sec ±0.86% (87 runs sampled)
+    jsonlint using native JSON.parse x 97,109 ops/sec ±0.81% (93 runs sampled)
-    the pure jju parser x 10,234 ops/sec ±1.08% (89 runs sampled)
+    jsonlint using hand-coded parser x 7,256 ops/sec ±0.54% (90 runs sampled)
-    the extended jju parser x 10,210 ops/sec ±1.26% (88 runs sampled)
+    jsonlint using tokenising parser x 6,387 ops/sec ±0.44% (88 runs sampled)
-    the tokenizable jju parser x 8,832 ops/sec ±0.92% (89 runs sampled)
-    the tokenizing jju parser x 7,911 ops/sec ±1.05% (86 runs sampled)

 A custom JSON parser is [a lot slower] than the built-in one.
 However, it is more important to have a [clear error reporting] than the highest speed in scenarios like parsing configuration files.
-Extending the parser with the support for comments and single-quoted strings does not affect the performance.
-Making the parser collect tokens and their locations decreases the performance a bit.
+(For better error-reporting, the speed can be preserved by using the native parser initially and re-parsing with another parser only in case of failure.)
+Features like comments or JSON5 are also helpful in configuration files.
+Tokens preserve the complete input and can be used for pretty-printing without losing the comments.

 ### Error Handling